darkwood-com/flow/README.md

 - Adopt asynchronous as native implementation
 - Build your code with functional programming
-- Represent your code visually
+- Assemble your code visually

 ## Installation